 Inspirational coffee mugs, pretty journals, big earrings, statement necklaces, purses, boots

 Now, that my parents are getting older, I have been longing to get updated portraits with my parents and my sister.
 I find it kinda ironic that EVERYONE in my family hates being photographed.
 I think I became a photographer because of the constant struggle to get photos of my family members without someone holding a beer bottle, baseball cap, or some other object in front of their face.
 I know firsthand how important it is to have images of our loved ones - to remember them as they were, as they are, and when they are no longer here.
-We may hate the way we look in photos, think we are too large, too thin, have a pimple, have crooked teeth, not like our haircut...there are a MILLION reasons to NOT step in front of the camera.
-But those million reasons do not outweigh the ONE important reason to get your photo taken...your loved ones!
-Your children, grandchildren, and generations after want to and deserve to remember you, learn about you, have those images of you to hold dear.
-They don't care HOW you look, they just want to hold on to the memories and images help us all to do that.
+And...being unhappy with the way you look is no excuse to not step in front of the camera!
+Whether you hate the way you look in photos, think you are too large, too thin, have a pimple, have crooked teeth, not like your haircut...there are a MILLION reasons to hide when a camera is pointed in your direction.
+But those million reasons do not outweigh the ONE important reason to stand still and smile...your loved ones!
+Your children, grandchildren, and generations after want and deserve to remember you, learn about you, & have those images of you to hold dear.
+They don't care HOW you look, they just want to have those tangible reminders of all of the important moments in time and images help us all to do that.

 As for me, I'm STILL trying to get that updated family photo...will I succeed?
 I SURE hope so!